Guy Martin

-Guy Martin (born 4 November 1981) is a British former motorcycle racer and heavy vehicle mechanic who became a television presenter.
-In July 2017, Martin retired from motorcycle racing.
+Guy Martin (born 4 November 1981) is a British former motorcycle racer, heavy vehicle mechanic and television presenter.
+He retired from motorcycle racing in July 2017.

 Martin started racing in 1998 and in 2004 competed on a road circuit for the first time at the Isle of Man TT.
-He has a total of 17 podium finishes at TT events over several years.
+He has a total of 17 podium finishes at TT events.
 He has broken his back twice in racing accidents, in the 2010 TT and the 2015 Ulster Grand Prix.

 In August 2017, Martin joined Formula 1 car team Williams' pit-crew for the Belgian GP.
 Martin returned to road racing in May 2019 at the Tandragee 100 in Northern Ireland.

 Martin starred in Closer to the Edge, a 2011 documentary on TT racing.
-He has since presented programmes on various engineering topics and the Channel 4 series Speed with Guy Martin when he set speed records in a variety of human and engine powered vehicles.
-He has authored four books, and competed in mountain bike pedal-cycle races.
+He has since presented programmes on various engineering topics, as well as the Channel 4 series Speed with Guy Martin when he set speed records in a variety of human and engine powered vehicles.
+He has also written four books, and competed in mountain bike pedal-cycle races.

 Early life

-Martin was born on 4 November 1981 in a suburb of Grimsby, Lincolnshire, England.
+Martin was born on 4 November 1981, in a suburb of Grimsby, Lincolnshire, England.
 He was named Guy in tribute to Guy Gibson of No. 617 Squadron RAF.
-His father Ian was a successful privateer motorbike racer who had competed in several Isle of Man TT events, but he was forced to supplement his income with a job as a lorry mechanic, additionally selling bikes.
+His father Ian was a privateer motorbike racer who had competed in several Isle of Man TT events, but was forced to supplement his income with a job as a lorry mechanic, additionally selling bikes.
 His mother, Rita Kidals, was of Latvian heritage, her father having come to Britain in 1947 as a political refugee.
 Soon after Martin's birth, the family moved to a house outside the town, where they remained.

+His mother was from Nettleton, Lincolnshire, near Caistor; her father Walter (Waldemars) Kidals was an immigrant.
+Walter was a builder.

+His father, Ian Martin, was also from Nettleton, and attended the Yarborough Secondary School in the early 1960s, the son of Jack Martin.
+His grandfather Jack married his grandmother, May, on 9 August 1945 at Nettleton church.
+His grandmother, May, died in May 2002.

 Martin has two sisters and a brother.
 His brother, Stuart, is also a truck mechanic and motorbike racer.
 His younger sister, Kate, was the first female mechanic in the BSB paddock before leaving to start a family with two-times TT sidecar winner, Patrick Farrance.
 Martin and his siblings attended every Isle of Man TT from their births, until their father Ian crashed his Yamaha FZ750 whilst racing at Oliver's Mount, Scarborough in 1988, when Guy was aged 7.
 After recovering from the resulting broken hip, Martin's father did not race again, but worked as a mechanic in classic bike racing.

 Martin attended Kirmington Church of England Primary School and The Vale Academy school, leaving at age 16.